Bukky Bakray

 Bukky Bakray (born 2002) is a British actress and writer.
-She is known for her breakthrough debut role in the 2019 coming-of-age drama film Rocks.
+She is known for her debut role in the film Rocks (2019).
 At 18, she became the youngest BAFTA Rising Star Award recipient as well as one of the youngest Best Actress in a Leading Role nominees.
 She appeared on the 2021 Forbes 30 Under 30 list.

-She was discovered at school when she was 15 by director Sarah Gavron.
-Bakray has upcoming roles in the film Self-Charm directed by Ella Greenwood, the BBC One series You Don't Know Me, and the Apple TV+ series Liaison.

 Early life and education

-Bakray was born in Hackney, East London to Christian Nigerian parents and grew up on an estate in Lower Clapton near where Rocks was filmed.
+Bakray was born around 2002 in Hackney, east London to Christian Nigerian parents.
+She grew up on an estate in Lower Clapton, near where Rocks was filmed.
 She has three brothers and a sister who lives in South Africa.
 She attended Clapton Girls' Academy and Cardinal Pole Catholic School.

 Bakray joined the RADA Youth Company and enrolled in the Originate Actor Training programme at Theatre Peckham.

+Career

+Bakray was discovered at school when she was 15 by director Sarah Gavron, who cast Bakray in the titular role of her film Rocks.
+Bakray became the youngest EE Rising Star Award winner and one of the youngest nominees for the BAFTA Award for Best Actress in a Leading Role.